DComTech-ship-it/astro-paper/src/data/blog/rise-believe-begin-again.md

   </figcaption>
 </figure>

-As you reflect on this Easter season, remember that you are part of a bigger story — a story of redemption, hope, and endless possibilities.
+As you reflect on this Easter season, remember that you are part of a bigger story, a story of redemption, hope, and endless possibilities.

 The stone has been rolled away.
 The tomb is empty.
 Victory is yours.